Peer-to-Peer

 Hope Squad is a peer-to-peer suicide prevention program.
 Hope Squad members are nominated by their classmates as trustworthy peers and trained by advisors.
-The program reduces youth suicide through education, training, and peer intervention.
+The program reduces the risk of youth suicide through education, training, and peer intervention.

 Schools